-A comprehensive range of preventive, diagnostic and treatment services is provided by Plan doctors and other Plan providers.
-This includes all necessary office visits; you pay a \$10 office visit copay, but no additional copay for laboratory tests and X-rays.
-Within the Service Area, house calls will be provided if in the judgment of the Plan doctor such care is necessary and appropriate; you pay a \$10 copay for a doctor's house call; nothing for each home visit by nurses and health aides.
+A comprehensive range of preventive, diagnostic and treatment services is provided by Plan doctors and other providers.
+This includes all necessary office visits; you pay an \$5 office visit copay, but no additional copay for laboratory tests and X-rays by Participating providers.
+The \$5 office visit copay is not charged for the Well Baby Care Program.
+Within the Service Area, house calls will be provided if in the judgment of the Plan such care is necessary and appropriate; you pay a \$5 copay for a doctor's house call; nothing for visits by nurses and health aides.